jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 ## AWS CLI common commands

-We can access AWS using the CLI or the SDK which both use access keys generated from the console (> Users > jerome > Security credentials > Access Keys).
+We can access AWS using the CLI or the SDK which both user access keys generated from the console (> Users > jerome > Security credentials > Access Keys).

-The keys are saved in `~/.aws/credentials`
+The keys are saved in `~/.aws/credentials` in different profile
+* A named profile is a collection of settings and credentials that you can apply to a AWS CLI command.
+When you specify a profile to run a command, the settings and credentials are used to run that command.
 * Installation: [aws cli](https://aws.amazon.com/cli/)
 * The cli needs to be configured: `aws configure` with the credential, key and region to access.
 Use IAM user to get a new credentials key.
-The credentials and API key are in `~/.aws/credentials`
+The credentials and API key are in `~/.aws/credentials` in default profile

 Test with some commands: